Jullee99/CLI_Quiz_App/README.md

 ## Quiz on Machine Learning

-### This is a CLI app which test your knowledge on Machine Learning Subject and at the Show Your Final Score with user name.
+This is a CLI app which test your knowledge on Machine Learning Subject and at the end Show Your Final Score with user name.

 ## Want to play this game ?